levtelyatnikov/MILTestTasks/README.md

 # MILTestTasks
 ## Add noise
-To add the noise in any audio dataset it all what you is to prepare the folder with the .flac files.
+To add the noise in any audio dataset you need to prepare the folder with the .flac files.
 In my case the dataset with the audio was pretty large so i decided to take random sample of the audios from all dataset of the audios.

 #### To add noise write in terminal: